SkyrimScripting/SKSE_Template_MessageBox_And_Notification/README.md

 ## What does it do?

-Whenever the player activates an item, e.g. opens a door or talks to an NPC or picks up a sword, it displays a message!
+Whenever the player activates an item, e.g. opens a door or picks up a sword, it displays a message!

 - A "Debug MessageBox" popup is displayed
 - A "Debug Notification" message is displayed (in the top-left of the game)